Duxter7/GA-English-Notes/IT English 11 (A2+).md

 Listen to music
 Develop a new report

-While I was studying English my colleagues wrote me
+While I was studying English my colleagues wrote me a letter